willfurnass/sheffield_hpc/using-iceberg/filestore.rst

 ``/fastdata`` uses the `Lustre <https://en.wikipedia.org/wiki/Lustre_(file_system)>`_ filesystem.
 This does not support POSIX locking which can cause issues for some applications.

+**fastdata** is optimised for large file operations and does not handle lots of small files very well.
+An example of how slow it can be for large numbers of small files is detailed at http://www.walkingrandomly.com/?p=6167

 The shared directory
 --------------------
 If you have purchased extra filestore from CiCS, it will be mounted on Iceberg in a subdirectory of ``/shared``.
 This is an NFS filesystem and uses Windows-style ACLS.